 Air2 innovated the provision of helicopter-assisted utility construction and maintenance services for extra-high voltage (EHV) transmission lines throughout North America.
-The company maintains and flies of fleet of MD 500 helicopters with pilots, crew and mechanics that are highly trained and specialized for the work they do.
+The company maintains and flies a fleet of MD 500 helicopters with pilots, crew, and mechanics that are highly trained and specialized for the work they do.

 The high voltage power lines the crews at Air2 work on are too in demand to take out of commission for repairs.
 The Air2 team flies their helicopters into very close proximity to these lines, taking advantage of a thorough understanding of the properties of electrical transmission.
 The same properties that allow birds to land on power lines without getting electrocuted allow Air2 crews to do their important work, actually transferring linemen from the ship to the line while in hover just feet away from the line.
 It’s a process you must see to fully appreciate: